marek-47/esp32-flight-controller/README.md

 ## Controller

 ELRS-FLY is intended for small brushed drones and experimental builds.
-It integrates motor drivers, an IMU, and ExpressLRS compatibility on a single compact PCB.
+It integrates motor drivers, an IMU, and ExpressLRS compatibility on a single PCB.

 ---